microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getteamsteamactivitydistributioncounts.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the number of Microsoft Teams activity by activity type during a time period.
+Get the number of activities in Microsoft Teams teams by activity type over a selected period.

 ## Permissions